movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   read-only cannot gain writable views until all views have been unmounted.
   Remount updates and subvolume creation/property changes are unsupported.
 * Regular-file `truncate`/`ftruncate` and `O_TRUNC` support shrinking
-  uncompressed regular/preallocated mappings and supported inline files, unchanged sizes, and sparse growth.
+  uncompressed or Zstd regular mappings, preallocation, and supported inline files, unchanged sizes, and sparse growth.
   Whole compressed mappings and inline files can be discarded without decoding;
-  retaining part of an affected compressed regular mapping is unsupported.
+  retaining part of a compressed regular mapping requires Zstd.
   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
-It rejects compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
+It rejects other compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
 Shrinking reserves the entire range deletion in one transaction and may return `ENOSPC` for highly fragmented files.
 Unlink, rmdir, and rename are unsupported.
 * Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
-Larger inline files, other compression codecs, encoded mappings, and compressed regular overlap remain unsupported.
-Regular/preallocated uncompressed mappings can be split; NODATACOW data is replaced by COW, preserving NODATASUM by omitting data checksums.
+Larger inline files, other compression codecs, and encoded mappings remain unsupported.
+Uncompressed and Zstd regular mappings and uncompressed preallocation can be split; retained compressed pieces keep their original allocation, decoded size, and offsets.
+  NODATACOW data is replaced by COW, preserving NODATASUM by omitting data checksums.
 Compressed reads support Zstd only.
 * Creation rejects parents with xattrs pending inheritance support.